-Sadly, many Kiwis have had their fears of losing a job realised this year thanks to the fallout from Covid-19.
-These experiences are never easy to cope with, but can be especially rough if you didn’t see the layoff coming.
+Losing a job is never easy to cope with, but can be especially rough if you didn’t see the layoff coming.

 Being made unemployed can feel like having the rug ripped from under your feet, and it can take a while to process what this means, both now and in the days and weeks to come.

 If you’re in this situation, and not sure which way to turn, we hope the advice in this article will help you make a plan.
 You got this.